 In early 1931, she appeared in cat form in the cartoon “Any Little Girl That’s a Nice Little Girl.”
 She still did not have a name.
 This was followed by another doggie appearance in “Silly Scandals”.
 To show how little the Fleischers cared for the character, her next appearance was as a fish in the cartoon “The Herring Murder Case”.
 This was followed by “Bimbo’s Initiation” where she really only appears as a cameo.
 Shortly after that, Leonard Fleischer brought the record Betty Coed by crooner Rudy Vallee into the studio.
 Max and Dave thought it had a great title for a cartoon.
 Betty appears in it, still a dog.
 She finally has a name, though.
 She is Betty.
 The last name Boop will naturally follow, as it does in the song’s refrain.

 All of Betty Boop’s other 1931 appearances are as a dog.
 After all, she is the carnal interest of Bimbo, and if she were human their romance would be illegal in most countries, and even too kinky for a Fleischer cartoon.
-In early 1932 she made her last appearance opposite Bimbo in “Any Rags.”
-In her next cartoon , “Boop Oop A Doop“, she is a full fledged human being.
+In early 1932 she made her last appearance as the love interest of Bimbo in “Any Rags.”
+In her next cartoon , “Boop Oop A Doop“, she is a full fledged human being and from then on Bimbo is relegated to being her sidekick.